janhavi7276/CosmicDigits/README.md

-Here's a README file for your project, "CosmicDigits," based on the provided index.html, numerology.css, and perso-ymd.html files.

-CosmicDigits
+#CosmicDigits

 "CosmicDigits" is a numerology application that calculates and interprets various numerological numbers derived from a user's full name and birth date.
 It provides insights into aspects like Character, Soul Urge, Hidden Agenda, Destiny, Personality, Attitude, and Divine Purpose.
 The application also includes a feature to calculate Personal Year, Month, and Day numbers.

-The project is developed by Janhavi Sonawane & Contributors.
+The project is developed by Janhavi Sonawane.

-Table of Contents
+##Table of Contents
     Features
     Technologies Used
     Installation